maelacudini/FastifyNextjsEcommerce/README.md

 This repository provides a compose setup.
 There are two typical modes: development (with live-reload) and production.

+1. Set up environment variables.

-1. Development (watch)
+2. Development (watch)
   - Make sure the compose file uses the development Dockerfile for each service (the repository uses `Dockerfile.dev` naming convention in the compose service build config).
   - Then run:
     - docker compose up --watch
   - This will build the images (using the dev Dockerfiles which are typically configured for file-watch / live reload) and run the services.
 When you are done:
     - docker compose down

-2. Production
+3. Production
   - Configure the compose file to use `Dockerfile.prod` (or ensure the production build steps are used).
   - Build and start in detached mode:
     - docker compose up --build -d